All Episodes

 Every bit of reporting is cast as negative for Republicans.

-Republicans are going to lose in the House, Republicans are gonna lose the Senate.
+Republicans are going to lose the Senate.

-We never read in a consistent way Democrats poised to win back control.
+We never read in a consistent way, Democrats poised to win back control.

 That's a lot of analysis.